-It wasn't exactly the same as Ping, but it met the same fate.
+It wasn't the same as Ping, but it met the same fate.
 Since then, Apple has reached out to Genius, a service that interviews artists about their music and provides lyrics to supply content to Apple exclusively.
 Artist bios and album descriptions, along with Beats 1 interviews and radio shows, still allow users to connect with their favorite artists, but this isn't as direct a social connection.

 Apple has started a $50 million fund for indie music labels and distributors.
 This is to combat the industry's financial strain caused by the lack of live shows during the global COVID-19 pandemic.